 A recent study exploring the impact of COVID-19 on the elderly discovered that older people are much less likely to be proficient in technology and are therefore missing out on the opportunities technology can provide.
 In what’s known as the “digital divide,” there is a significant gap in both access to technology and general use of technological tools among older populations as compared to younger people.

 That being said, a 2018 survey by the National Poll on Healthy Aging did report that 49% of 65-80-year-olds surveyed had set up an online portal with their healthcare provider.
 Of those who did not, 62% said it was because they did not want to discuss health concerns online and 47% said they are not comfortable with technology.

 With mixed messages coming from the elderly, there were many predictions that this population would suffer doubly from the pandemic — both from the disease itself and the repercussions of isolation worsened by the inability or lack of desire to use technology.

 Crossing the Digital Divide: The Positives

 In a survey of Medicare-eligible seniors, only 10% of respondents had used telemedicine before the pandemic.
-This is in contrast to 58% who have turned to telemedicine at least once during the last year.
+This is in contrast to 58% who have turned to telemedicine at least once during 2019.
 And, of those who haven’t used it, 68% didn’t have the need for it, but otherwise would be open to telemedicine.

-What is becoming clearer over time is that the elderly are perhaps more adaptable than we give them credit for.
+What is becoming more clear over time is that the elderly are perhaps more adaptable than we give them credit for.
 When push comes to shove, they are putting aside the fear and distrust and are embracing technology across the board, including and especially in the realm of healthcare.

 Crossing the Digital Divide: The Negatives